 - This agreement, unless renewed, will expire on January 12, 2022

 - Addams Sales or Lightning Speed must provide evidence that the terms of the agreement have not been met for 5 consecutive business days in order to request an early termination

 This section determines the services provided, acceptable KPIs and performance metrics, monitoring and reporting timelines, service levels, and response timelines.
-Our post on call center performance metrics gives you an excellent outline for how to determine metrics to measure.
+This post gives you an excellent outline of how to determine what to measure.

 Service Provider and Customer Requirements